jingelrpg/coc-vft/README.md

 not the war that he knew,
-a war even faster and crueler, with millionfold sin, with war machines the devil could not think of in his wildest dreams, machines that took on the battle field the live of one son, which took on retreat the life of the other one, which took so close to their home the lives of his wife and his daughter on the run,
+a war even faster and crueler, with millionfold sin, with war machines the devil could not think of in his wildest dreams, machines that took on the battlefield the live of one son, which took on retreat the life of the other one, which took so close to their home the lives of his wife and his daughter on the run,